infoaleze/esp8266-oled-sh1106/README.md

 # esp8266-oled-sh1106

 This is a driver for the SH1106 based 128x64 pixel OLED display running on the Arduino/ESP8266 platform.
 It has been tested with the SPI version of the display.
-Feedback for the I2C version is appreciated.
+Now it has also been tested with the I2C interface.

 The SH1106 is in general similar to the SSD1306.
 Main difference is a memory of 132x64 instead of 128x64.
 The main thing which differs from the SSD1306 library is the implementation of the _display_ function.

 You can either download this library as a zip file and unpack it to your Arduino/libraries folder or (once it has been added) choose it from the Arduino library manager.

 ## Credits
+Many thanks to Rene (@rene-mt) for all the rest of the code...

 Many thanks go to Daniel Eichhorn (@squix78) and Fabrice Weinberg (@FWeinb) for providing the SSD1306 OLED and UI libraries for the ESP8266.

 The init sequence for the SH1106 was inspired by Adafruits library for the same display.